 Coulter unabashedly calls Brian, “her favorite talk show host.”
 Williams notes he enjoys speaking with Brian, “almost as much as subbing for Rush Limbaugh.”
 And radio host Glenn Beck calls Brian one of the “most talented” hosts on the air today.

-Wilson was born in New Jersey and attended several schools on the East Coast.
-He spent his college years at Louisiana State University.
-What was intended to be a short hunting trip to Baton Rouge became more than a decade of time spent in the Bayou State and led not only to the birth his four children, but also to the birth of his career in radio.
-He lives in Virginia with his wife, journalist Cassie Wilson, and their golden retriever, Nellie.
+Wilson was born in Wayne, New Jersey and attended school on the East Coast.
+He spent his college years at Fairleigh-Dickinson University and Louisiana State University.
+What was intended to be a short hunting trip to Baton Rouge became more than a decade spent in the Bayou State and led not only to the birth his four children but also to the birth of his career in radio.
+He lives near Smith Mountain Lake, Virginia with his wife, journalist Cassie Wilson, and their golden retriever, Nellie.